jourquin/Nodus/doc/services/services-workflow.md

 If the fields editor is closed with Cancel or Escape, the staged stop changes are discarded.

-## The Services Button In The Fields Editor
+## The Services Button in the Fields Editor

 For a node, the button is enabled only when the node allows operations and at least one service passes through the node.
 It opens the "Services at node xxx" dialog, whose list is headed "Service stops if checked".
 This dialog is used to mark whether each passing service is allowed to stop there.